MicrosoftDocs/azure-devops-yaml-schema/content/index.md

 :::moniker range=">=azure-pipelines-2020"

 [**pipeline**](pipeline.md)<br><!-- :::editable-content name="description"::: -->
 A pipeline is one or more stages that describe a CI/CD process.
+The pipeline definition contains the documentation for root level properties like `name`.
 <!-- :::editable-content-end::: -->

 :::moniker-end